daniicereezzo/Super-Mario-Bros-levels-generators/README.md

 ## Prerequisites

-Make sure you have installed a `conda` distribution before building and running any project.
+Make sure you have installed a conda distribution before building and running any project.

 ## General guidelines

 Every generator in this repository follows a similar build process:

 1. Create a conda environment for that generator.
+2. If more dependencies are needed:
-2. Activate the environment.
+ - Activate the environment.
-3. Install the generator dependencies if needed (following the specific instructions for each generator).
+ - Install the generator dependencies (following the specific instructions for each generator).
-4. Deactivate the environment.
+ - Deactivate the environment.
-5. Navigate to the generator subfolder:
+3. Navigate to the generator subfolder:
-6. Complete the `generate.sh` script with the following data:
+4. Complete the `generate.sh` script with the following data:
  - Path of your conda distribution.
  - Name of the environment you created.
  - Seed you want to use for reproducibility.
  - Number of levels you want to generate.
-7. Execute the `generate.sh` script to generate the levels.
+5. Execute the `generate.sh` script to generate the levels.

 ## Specific instructions for each generator